Nine in the vehicle: One dead, seven injured in horror Napier crash - NZ Herald

-Police are trying to piece together the pieces of a late-night crash in which a heavily-laden car clipped a parked vehicle and flipped, killing one person and injuring seven others just 400 metres from the Napier CBD.
+Police have confirmed nine people were packed in car which clipped a parked vehicle and flipped, killing one and injuring seven others just 400 metres from the Napier CBD.

-Nine people were believed to have been in the car and Hawke's Bay Hospital media staff confirmed seven people were in hospital, three in a critical condition including one who had been flown to hospital in Wellington and another who was to be flown to hospital in Christchurch.

-Four others were reported to be in serious but stable conditions in Hawke's Bay Hospital.
+The confirmation came as police continued trying to piece-together details of the tragedy, appealing to the public for information and dashcam images of the vehicle in the shortime before the tragedy which happened in Shakespear Rd about 11.50pm on Saturday.

+The crashed vehicle was described as a dark blue Honda CRV, a vehicle sales material describes as typically a 5-7 seater.

-All were aged in the 20s, the staff said, and Hawke's Bay Today understands at least two are closely related to the deceased.
+Hawke's Bay Today understands at least two of the injured are closely related to the deceased.

-The crash happened about 11.50pm on Saturday, on an uphill stretch of Shakespeare Rd with parked vehicles on both sides of the road between Browning St on the fringes of the CBD and Coote Rd at the top of the hill.
+The crash happened on an uphill stretch of Shakespeare Rd with parked vehicles on both sides of the road between Browning St on the fringes of the CBD and Coote Rd at the top of the hill.

-Residents described the horror scene before them as they rushed outside after hearing the crash, one saying the car was travelling uphill when, having rounded a bend to the right, it veered to the left.
+Residents described the horror scene before them as they rushed outside after hearing the crash, which happened after the car veered to the left travelling uphill to the west after rounding the first bend.

+Evidence marked by police indicated the front tyres had yawled across the road, to where the car clipped the right rear of a parked vehicle and "must have become airborne", a resident said.

 One resident said that by the time he got outside it seemed there were already a "couple of hundred" milling around the scene or running towards it, many in Halloween party dress, some with blood or fake blood making for some confusion as to who had been in the crash and who had not.